CompIsle/SaulU16A2/main.md

 My Comment: I will remove the redundant property declarations.
 Similarly, the `Place`, `Publisher`, and `Date` properties in the `BookTwo` class are also redundant and can be removed.

 Please note that the suggested changes have been made to the code for improved clarity and consistency.
 They have also been made before the submission of the code as part of the given assignment (with explanations as comments where applicable) and so the original version may not always be viewable.
 I have tried to keep it consistent in ensuring the comments include this, however.

+## Analysis of the Provided Code (To-Do List)

+### Review of requirements (To-Do List)

+Program1: To-do list.
+Users must be able to create and delete tasks.
+Tasks should be able to be selected as 'complete' or otherwise (in-complete).
+Each item (task) should have a title, description, due date and completion status.
+Description and due date should be mutable, and others immutable.
+Users should be able to toggle whether all items (tasks) or only 'completed' items (tasks) are shown.
+It is required that it have a GUI, and implementing it as a native desktop app (using WPF) seems appropriate as I am more familiar with this process that using HTML/CSS for the presentation layer (using Blazor for example).
+This suggests users should have a 'view', 'add', 'edit' and delete option available to them- through separate features of the to-do list, clearly visible at the top of the list, above the headings (the list presented in a table seems appropriate).

+## Test

+16/C.P6

+Test object-oriented programs for functionality, usability, stability, and performance

+There is no evidence of testing.
+I would suggest at this stage any testing should be manual.

+Test Plan + TABLE (simple stuff)

+### Test methods

+### Test Plan

+### Test Results

+## Review

+16/C.P7

+Review the extent to which the programs meet client requirements

+The review is incomplete.

+Requirement list - compare against it - say where it does / doesn't (would support P5 / could basically say some of the same stuff here)

+## Problem 1

+A Todo list.
+This can be limited in scope as regards functionality provided it implements at least:

+- Creation and deletion of tasks
+- Tracking done state and allowing tasks to be set to complete
+- Supporting title, description, due date, completed with description and due date being mutable (note also requirement to change completion status above)
+- Displaying a list of tasks
+- Toggling whether all tasks or only incomplete tasks are displayed

+## Problem 2

+Problem 2: The college Library needs to add all its books to a new index system.
+This requires a solution that will automatically read book details (title, author, publisher, publication date) from a stored CSV file (no headings, records like “Python in Easy Steps, Mike McGrath, In Easy Steps Limited, July 2013"), and generate unique index reference before writing it to a new CSV file. e.g., "XA00079, Python in Easy Steps, Mike McGrath, In Easy Steps Limited, July 2013".
+There should be a separate class responsible for allocating serial numbers through implementation of an interface to allow alternative implementations later.